Bank of Mozambique: Introduction

 The Bank of Mozambique (Portuguese name: Banco de Moçambique) is the central bank of Mozambique.
 It does not provide consumer services to general public as a commercial bank.
 The main responsibility of the bank is governing the monetary policy of the nation and ensuring a safe and stable financial system within Mozambique The Bank of Mozambique (BOM) has the sole issuing powers of currency notes and coins (BOM).
 The bank is responsible for the supervision of all 22 commercial banks in the country by exercising its power as the central bank of the country.
 Amid growing inflation and economic liberalization BOM is facing new challenges.
 Mozambique's privatisation has been one of the largest in Africa.

-International Monetary Fund have praised recent changes made by the bank regarding its monetary policy framework as commendable measures to bring the financial stability.
+The International Monetary Fund have praised recent changes made by the bank regarding its monetary policy framework as commendable measures to bring the financial stability.

 The headquarters is located in the capital, Maputo and two more branches are placed in Beira and Nampula.
-In 2018 the headquarters was shifted to a newly constructed building with 2 basements and 30 floors high and with a total building area of 25 900 m2.
+In 2018 the headquarters was shifted to a newly constructed building with 2 basements and 30 floors high and with a total building area of 25,900 m2.

 Mozambique is a former Portuguese colony located in Southeast Africa which had gained independence in 1975.
-It has a population of 30 million and covers a land area of 800, 000 km2.
+It has a population of 30 million and covers a land area of 800,000 km2.
 It is regarded as one of the poorest and most underdeveloped countries in the world.